sum

 \[ \inferrule {\land\text{-I}} { \phi_1,\phi_2\land\phi_3 \vdash \phi_1 \qquad \inferrule{\land\text{-R-E}} { \phi_1,\phi_2\land\phi_3 \vdash \phi_2\land\phi_3 }{ \phi_1,\phi_2\land\phi_3 \vdash \phi_3 } }{ \phi_1, \phi_2\land\phi_3 \vdash \phi_1\land \phi_3 } \]

-Filling in the terms (and applying the correspondence of propositions and types) we get:
+Filling in the terms (and applying the correspondence of propositions and types) we get the type checking derivation tree:

 \[ \inferrule {\land\text{-I}} { x_1:\phi_1,x_{23}:\phi_2\land\phi_3 \vdash x_1:\phi_1 \qquad \inferrule{\land\text{-R-E}} { x_1:\phi_1,x_{23}:\phi_2\land\phi_3 \vdash x_{23}: \phi_2\land\phi_3 }{ x_1:\phi_1,x_{23}:\phi_2\land\phi_3 \vdash \text{case } x_{23} \text{ of } (x_2, x_3) \rightarrow x_3: \phi_3 } }{ x_1:\phi_1,x_{23}: \phi_2\land\phi_3 \vdash (x_1, \text{case } x_{23} \text{ of } (x_2, x_3) \rightarrow x_3): \phi_1\land \phi_3 } \]